Categories

 Crochet Kitchen Towel Instructions

 Row 1: With Mustard, work a Sl St in the second Ch from hook, then a HDC in the next chain.
 Alternate Sl St and HDC across the row.
-Work a Sl St in the last Ch.
-Ch 1 and turn. (you should have 79 Sts in every row)
+Work a Sl St in the last Ch. (you should have 79 Sts in every row)

-Row 2-4: Work a Sl St in the first St (which is a Sl St in the previous row), then a HDC in the next stitch (which is a HDC in the previous row).
+Row 2-4: Ch 1 and turn.
+Work a Sl St in the first St (which is a Sl St in the previous row), then a HDC in the next stitch (which is a HDC in the previous row).
 Continue alternating Sl Sts and HDC across the row.
-Work a Sl St in the last St. Fasten off and cut the yarn after row 4 is completed.
+Work a Sl St in the last St. After row 4 is completed, fasten off and cut the yarn.

 Row 5: Join White colour to first St. Work a SC flo into the first St (which is a Sl St in the precious row).
 Continue working SC flo into each St across the row.
 Ch 1 and turn.

 Row 6: SC flo in first and every St across the row.
-Change colour to Grey in the middle of last St and carry White colour yarn up the row.
-(You can fasten off and cut the White colour yarn if you prefer but this will create more ends to weave in at the end.
+Change colour to Grey in the middle of the last St and carry White colour yarn up the row.
+(You can fasten off and cut the White colour yarn if you prefer, but this will create more ends to weave in at the end.
 I prefer to carry the white colour up two rows as we will use it again.)

 Row 7: With Grey, work a Sl St into the first front loop only, then a HDC in the second front loop only.
-Then continue alternating Sl Sts and HDC into front loops across the row.
+Then, continue alternating Sl Sts and HDC into front loops across the row.
 Ch 1 and turn.

 Row 8: Repeat row 5, but instead of working into front loops only, work through both loops as normal.
 Fasten off and cut the yarn.